UKELA Conference 2024: Environmental Law within a Shifting Political Landscape

 The role of protected sites in nature conservation - A consideration of the history of protected sites in the UK and a discussion on the successes, failures and future directions for the use of such a legal framework for nature recovery.

-Chair: Richard Broadbent - Legal Director, Environmental Law team, Freeths LLP and former head of legal services at Natural England
+Chair/Speaker: Richard Broadbent - Legal Director, Environmental Law team, Freeths LLP and former head of legal services at Natural England

 Speakers